Structural phase transitions:

 the European Commission TMR program, the U.S. National Science Foundation,

-and the Jeffress Memorial Trust.
+the U.S. Army Research Office, and the Jeffress Memorial Trust.

 Current funding through the U.S. Department of Energy, Office of Basic Energy